Mintbase/Grants-Program/docs/T&Cs.md

 -   You will comply with any laws applicable to Your software (built based upon the Polkadot network) and not engage in any illegal activities.
 In particular, You will not use the Polkadot network to facilitate infringement of any third party intellectual property rights or data privacy rights.

-You shall indemnify and hold harmless Web 3.0 from any third party claims (including reasonable attorney's costs) raised against Web 3.0 based on an alleged infringement of the above representations and warranties.
+You shall indemnify and hold harmless Mintbase from any third party claims (including reasonable attorney's costs) raised against Mintbase based on an alleged infringement of the above representations and warranties.

 ## 4. Procedure

-To apply for the Web 3.0 Foundation Open Grants Program, your application shall fulfill the following criteria:
+To apply for the Mintbase, Inc. Open Grants Program, your application shall fulfill the following criteria:

 -  it shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
 -  the total amount of funding requested for the project shall be below USD  30,000 and USD 100,000 for follow-up grants at the time of submission;